Proofreading verbatim texts: how it works

 Training

-I trained in this type of proofreading by a former proofreader who specialised in this field.
+I was trained in this type of proofreading by a former proofreader who specialised in this field.
 They taught me the characteristics of verbatim legal transcripts, what can and can’t be changed, and what should be queried.
 But there are a few courses out there, typically run by former court reporters who know the ins and outs of the process.
 What you need to have is a good grasp of grammar and punctuation rules.
 And first-hand experience of US culture and language are an absolute must for this sort of work.

 Leave a Reply